 Christmas time can also mean a busy, noisy house, which some cats dislike, and this drives them out into the cold.

-If you have a cat that heads outside whatever the weather, you can take steps to help keep them safe:
+If you have a cat that heads outside, whatever the weather, you can take steps to help keep them safe:

-Let it glow - if your cat doesn’t object to wearing a collar, a reflective one could help them be seen in the dark.
+Let it glow.
+If your cat doesn’t object to wearing a collar, a reflective one could help them be seen in the dark.
 Make sure you choose one with a safety fastening that’ll come undone if they get it caught on something.

-Give them some space - Make sure your cat has a quiet area in the house to retreat to and escape the attentions of visiting children or dogs.
+Give them some space.
+Make sure your cat has a quiet area in the house to retreat to and escape the attentions of visiting children or dogs.

-Merry puss-mas and a yappy new year
+Merry Christmas and a yappy new year!

 You don’t want to exclude your pet from the season’s merrymaking, but it is possible to have fun and keep them safe at the same time.